Laura Bradley

 Background

-After studying for an MA in German and History at the University of Oxford (St Edmund Hall), Prof. Laura Bradley completed an MSt in European Literature and a DPhil in German, also at Oxford.
-She held a Junior Research Fellowship at Merton College, Oxford, for two years before coming to Edinburgh in 2005.
+My background is in German, theatre and history.
+I gained a Congratulatory First for my BA in German and History at the University of Oxford (St Edmund Hall), and went on to be awarded an MSt in European Literature (Distinction) and a DPhil in German, also from the University of Oxford.
+I held a Junior Research Fellowship at Merton College, Oxford, for two years before coming to Edinburgh in 2005.
+I was promoted to Senior Lecturer in 2011 and to a Personal Chair in 2016, and I have been Dean of Postgraduate Research for the College of Arts, Humanities and Social Sciences since 2022.

 Qualifications